Neiliezhü Üsou: Declining health and death

 His health deteriorated and he was once again rushed to Apollo Hospital, New Delhi and in the month of November 2007, he was shifted to Tata Memorial Hospital in Mumbai for further treatment.
 For the first time in his entire ministry he was compelled to spend the festive season of Christmas far away from his family and Church.
 It was during this very critical period that the Nagaland Baptist Church Council (NBCC) General Secretary, Rev. Zhabu Terhüja, wrote an appeal to all the Nagaland Churches to pray for his health.
 Prayers of the believers were answered and he came back home stronger and was able to continue serving the Lord by being one of the main speakers during the crucial Naga Peace Convention held from 22 to 24 February 2008, at Dimapur.

 Üsou died on 30 January 2009, at Naga Hospital, Kohima.
-His remains was kept for two days in his residence enabling thousands of mourners to pay their respect.
+His remains were kept for two days in his residence enabling thousands of mourners to pay their respects.
 His funeral service took place at 2:00 PM IST on Sunday, 1 February 2009, in his Church (MHBC) and was attended by thousands.
-His demise was mourned by the then Governor of Nagaland, K. Sankaranarayanan, the then Governor of Maharashtra, S.C.
+His death was mourned by the then Governor of Nagaland, K. Sankaranarayanan, the then Governor of Maharashtra, S.C.
 Jamir, Naga Hoho, different organizations and Churches in Nagaland and the United States.
 Speakers at the Funeral included the Chief Minister of Nagaland; representatives from various government and civil societies.